Yoshito Hori: G1 Institute

 In 2009 Hori founded the G1 Summit as a “forum for the leaders of the next generation to gather, discuss, and paint a vision for the rebirth of Japan in a turbulent world”.
 The G1 Institute, which Hori serves as president, was subsequently established to support an increasing number of annual conferences and initiatives around Japan.

 100 Actions

 In 2011 Hori initiated the 100 Actions (100行動, hyaku kōdō) project, which aimed to create a future vision for Japan and provide public policy recommendations in the wake of the 2011 Tōhoku earthquake and tsunami.
 The project culminated in the release of a book in 2016.

 Social entrepreneurship

 Kibow Foundation

-Just days after the destruction of the 2011 Tohoku earthquake and tsunami, Hori launched Project Kibow to help in the efforts to support and rebuild disaster-affected areas.
-The word Kibow is a portmanteau of the Japanese word for hope (希望, kibō) and bow (ボー, bō), derived from rainbow.
-The project grew into what is now the Kibow Foundation.
-In 2014, Hori was named a Young Presidents’ Organization Global Impact honoree for his efforts.
+Just days after the destruction of the 2011 Tohoku earthquake and tsunami, Hori together with other young entrepreneurs launched Project Kibow to help in the efforts to support and rebuild disaster-affected areas.
+The word Kibow is a portmanteau of the Japanese word for hope (希望, kibō) and bow (ボー, bō), derived from rainbow, signifying "a bridge between Japan and the rest of the world".
+In half a year the project raised ¥99 million yen in donations.
+Project Kibow was incorporated as the Kibow Foundation early 2012.
+In 2013, Hori was named a Young Presidents’ Organization Global Impact Project honoree for his efforts.
 In 2015 the Kibow Impact Investment Fund with a net value of ¥500 million yen was raised to support social entrepreneurship.